-During the three months ended June 30, 2018, there was an approximately \$6,959 or 45.9% increase in overall revenue as compared to the three months ended June 30, 2017.
+During the three and nine months ended December 31, 2018, there was an approximately \$7,679 and \$22,587, respectively, or 33.8% and 42.0%, respectively, increase in overall revenue as compared to the three and nine months ended December 31, 2017.

 The Company's O&O business is an advertiser solution for unique and exclusive carrier and OEM inventory.
-During the three months ended June 30, 2018, the main revenue driver for the O&O business was the Ignite platform.
+During the three and nine months ended December 31, 2018, the main revenue driver for the O&O business was the Ignite platform.
 Ignite is a mobile application management software that enables mobile operators and OEMs to control, manage, and monetize applications installed at the time of activation and over the life of a mobile device.
-This increase in Ignite net revenue was attributable to increased demand for the Ignite service, driven primarily by increased CPI and CPP revenue from advertising partners across existing commercial deployments of Ignite with carrier partners as well as expanded distribution with new carrier partners and the deployment of new Ignite services and products.
+This increase in Ignite net revenue was attributable to increased demand for the Ignite service, driven primarily by increased revenue from advertising partners across existing commercial deployments of Ignite with carrier partners as well as expanded distribution with new carrier partners and the deployment of new Ignite services and products.
+We expect this positive trend in product demand to continue.

-During the three months ended June 30, 2018, Oath Inc. represented 29.0% of net revenues.
-During the three months ended June 30, 2017, Oath Inc. represented 20.8% of net revenues, Machine Zone Inc. represented 17.5% of net revenues, and Cheetah Mobile Inc. represented 10.8% of net revenues, respectively.
+During the three and nine months ended December 31, 2018, Oath Inc. represented 28.8% and 31.1% of net revenues, respectively.
+During the three and nine months ended December 31, 2017, Oath Inc. represented 23.7% and 23.3% of net revenues, respectively, and Machine Zone, Inc. represented 17.7% and 18.0% of net revenues, respectively.

-The Company partners with mobile carriers and OEMS to deliver applications on our Ignite platform through the carrier network.
-During the three months ended June 30, 2018, Verizon Wireless, a carrier partner, generated 50.7%, while AT&T Inc., a carrier partner, including its Cricket subsidiary, generated 37.9% of our net revenue.
-During the three months ended June 30, 2017, Verizon Wireless, generated 55.9%, while AT&T Inc., a carrier partner, primarily through its Cricket subsidiary, generated 24.2% of our net revenue, respectively.
+The Company partners with mobile carriers and OEMs to deliver applications on our Ignite platform through the carrier network.
+During the three and nine months ended December 31, 2018, Verizon Wireless, a carrier partner, generated 43.7% and 47.6%, respectively, while AT&T Inc., a carrier partner, including its Cricket subsidiary, generated 38.5% and 38.4%, respectively, of our net revenues.
+During the three and nine months ended December 31, 2017, Verizon Wireless, generated 49.3% and 52.8%, respectively, while AT&T Inc., including its Cricket subsidiary, generated 40.0% and 32.4%, respectively, of our net revenues.

-A reduction or delay in operating activity from these customers or partners, or a delay or default in payment by these customers, could materially harm the Company's business and prospects.
-The Company expects to maintain these relationships and does not expect to experience material reductions or delays in operating activity with these customers or partners.
+A reduction or delay in operating activity from these customers or partners, or a delay or default in payment by these customers, or a termination of the Company's agreements with these customers, could materially harm the Company's business and prospects.
+The Company is not aware of any material changes to these relationships, or material reductions or delays in operating activity with these customers or partners.